Korean, Edit

 Figure 3.
 Beta Oxidation Reaction Cycle

-③ As a result of one beta oxidation cycle, one Acetyl-CoA (2C) is produced from the fatty acid.
+③ As a result of one beta oxidation cycle, one Acetyl-CoA (2C) is produced with ② from the fatty acid.

-⑶ Application : Palmitic acid, a C16 saturated fatty acid, is converted to palmitoyl-CoA and generates 8 molecules of Acetyl-CoA through β oxidation
+⑶ Application: After palmitic acid, a C16 saturated fatty acid, is converted to palmitoyl-CoA, 8 molecules of acetyl-CoA are generated through β oxidation.

 image